sheffieldnlp/cwi/README.md

 Cross Lingual Results Testing
 --------------------
 The following results need to be tested for the crosslingual model.

-Below are the command line options for testing for various combinations of Language Choice:
+Below are the command line options for testing for various combinations of Language with French as test data:

 | Language Choice Combination |             Command Line Command             |
 |:---------------------------:|:--------------------------------------------:|